ctmansfield/case_study/docs/case_study_outline.md

 - **Other systems:** **TBD**

 ## 7. Investigations
+- See `docs/mitochondrial_findings.md` and `case_study/mitochondrial_evidence.md` for mitochondrial/B6 and exercise-physiology synthesis.
 - See `docs/mitochondrial_findings.md` (mitochondrial/B6 lab summary).
 - See `docs/genetic_findings.md` for genotype-informed interpretation.
 - See `docs/physio_tracking.md` and `docs/lab_tracking.md` for physiologic and laboratory tracking.